-If you have any questions please visit the OPI website or contact Andrea.Mohammadi@mt.gov or (406) 444-1960 or Barbara.Quinn@mt.gov or (406) 444-3249.
+If you have any questions, please visit the OPI website or contact Andrea.Mohammadi@mt.gov or (406) 444-1960.

 Advance Opportunities

 In accordance with 20-7-1506, MCA, a district may apply for Advanced Opportunities Aid through the Board of Public Education.
 Districts that receive this aid must spend or encumber at least 75% of the award to address out-of-pocket costs that would normally be incurred by the student or the student's family.
 Additionally, the district may supplement their award with up to 25% of matched expenditures from the Adult Education Fund (17).
 Please see the Advanced Opportunities webpage for additional information (Revenue Code 3770, Program Code 377).